plotly/plotly.py/doc/python/renderers.md

 This renderer is a good choice for notebooks that will be exported to HTML files (Either using [nbconvert](https://nbconvert.readthedocs.io/en/latest/) or the "Download as HTML" menu action) because the exported HTML files will work without an Internet connection.

+!!! note

-> Note: Adding the plotly.js bundle to the notebook adds a few megabytes to the notebook size.
+    Adding the plotly.js bundle to the notebook adds a few megabytes to the notebook size.
 If you can count on always having an Internet connection, you may want to consider using the `notebook_connected` renderer if notebook size is a constraint.

 ###### `notebook_connected`
 This renderer is the same as `notebook` renderer, except the plotly.js JavaScript library bundle is loaded from an online CDN location.
 This saves a few megabytes in notebook size, but an Internet connection is required in order to display figures that are rendered this way.